Teriyaki pork ball recipe is one of our family’s favorites; thinly sliced pork rolled up in a ball and cooked in a delectable teriyaki sauce.

 Living in the US, I encounter the word “teriyaki” a lot.
 In case you don’t know what teriyaki means?
 Teriyaki is a way of Japanese cooking.
-“Teri” means luster and “yaki” means grill.
+“Teri” means luster and “yaki” means to grill.

 The key ingredient to make teriyaki sauce is mirin, which creates luster to ingredients.
 The authentic teriyaki sauce is very easy to make.
 It’s a combination of soy sauce, cooking sake, mirin, and sugar.
-Each family has different ratio, but my home is usually 1/1/1 (soy sauce/cooking sake/Mirin + sugar).
-Depending on ingredients I use, I change my ratio, adjusting soy sauce or sugar.
+Each family has a different ratio, but my home is usually 1/1/1 (soy sauce/cooking sake/Mirin + sugar).
+Depending on the ingredients I use, I change my ratio, adjusting soy sauce or sugar.

 I hope you enjoy this recipe!

-- 1 Tbsp. sake
+- 1 Tbsp sake

-- 1 Tbsp. corn starch
+- 1 Tbsp potato starch or cornstarch

-- 1 Tbsp. sesame oil
+- 1 Tbsp roasted sesame oil

-- 1 green onion, finely chopped
+- 1 green onion/scallion (finely chopped)

-- In a medium bowl, mix sake and 1 Tbsp. corn starch.
-Then add the meat and rub well with hands.
+- In a small bowl, combine ingredients for teriyaki sauce and mix well.
+In a medium bowl, mix sake and 1 Tbsp potato starch (cornstarch).
+Add the meat and rub well with your hands.

 - Garnish green onions on top and serve immediately.